Tomasz Winnicki (political activist): Internet activities and legal proceedings

 Winnicki was also the subject of contempt of court proceedings in Ottawa before the Federal Court, as he was alleged to have broken the injunction by continuing to post hate to the Internet.

 In July 2006, Winnicki was sentenced to nine months' imprisonment by the Federal Court of Canada for disregarding the court order and continuing to spread "the unrelenting message of hatred" over the internet.
 Winnicki faced a second contempt for continuing to violate the Canadian Human Rights Tribunal's permanent cease and desist order of April 2006.
 After spending 83 days in jail, Winnicki was released in the fall of 2006, pending his appeal of the nine-month sentence that was handed down in July 2006 for contempt of court.
 The appeal was heard on January 16, 2007 and reduced his sentence to time served.
 Winnicki was criticized by some other white supremacists for employing a Chinese-Canadian lawyer, Chi-Kun Shi, to defend him before the Canadian Human Rights Tribunal.

 In April 2006, the Tribunal released its ruling and fined Winnicki $6,000 for violating the Canadian Human Rights Act and ordered him to pay an additional $5,500 in damages to the complainant, Richard Warman.
-The Tribunal found that Winnnicki's internet postings were "vicious and dehumanizing" and ordered him to stop posting hateful messages on the internet.
+The Tribunal found that Winnicki's internet postings were "vicious and dehumanizing" and ordered him to stop posting hateful messages on the internet.